bet0x/whmcs2billysbilling/README.md

 ** 1.0.2 **
 * Fixed bug with accounts not displaying correctly when a comma is present in name.
 * Changes the function accountIdSplit() to avoid errors if users have ( in account names.
+* Removed cashExchangeRate from postInvoicepaid.php , use accounts with correct currency.
+*

 ** 1.0.1 **
 * Updated Error codes output.
 Now showing file and line number with the error.